googlearchive/backbonefire/README.md

 using the Backbone binding will also receive `add`, `remove` and `changed` events on the collection as appropriate.

-**BE AWARE!** If autoSync is set to true, you do not need to call any functions that will affect _remote_ data.
-If you call `fetch()` on the collection, **the library will ignore it silently**.
-However, if autoSync is set to false, you can use `fetch()`.
-This is explained above in the autoSync section.

 You should add and remove your models to the collection as you normally would, (via `add()` and `remove()`) and _remote_ data will be instantly updated.
 Subsequently, the same events will fire on all your other clients immediately.